AlienFoun/Marcus/README.md

 pip install -r requirements.txt
 ```

-Fill in the data to connect to the MySQL database in the file `setup.py`
+Fill in the data to connect to the MySQL database in the file `config.py`

 # Usage

-Open the terminal and go to the folder with the project, then start the server using the command `py server.py` after that, an API will be available to you, with which you can perform basic actions with the program
+Open the terminal and go to the folder with the project, then start the server using the command `python manage.py runserver` after that, an API will be available to you, with which you can perform basic actions with the program

-* The API for training will be available at `http://host:port/study`
+* The API for training will be available at `http://host:port/study/`

-* The API for the response will be available at `http://host:port/reply`
+* The API for the response will be available at `http://host:port/reply/`

+* The API for administration will be available at `http://host:port/admin/`

 By default, `host` is `localhost`, and `port` is `4000`